CAPhO Conference 2026

 Oncology 101: Understanding Cancer and Its Treatments

 Cancer is a generic term encompassing over 100 diseases.
-This presentation will take us back to basics, briefly reviewing the biology of cancer and what is meant by common terms such as malignancy, staging, and adjuvant versus palliative.
+This presentation took participants back to basics, briefly reviewing the biology of cancer and what is meant by common terms such as malignancy, staging, and adjuvant versus palliative.
 Broad categories of pharmacotherapies include chemotherapy, targeted therapies and immunotherapies will be discussed, highlighting when each might be beneficial to treat the patients we care for every day.

 Learning objectives: